-Chapter 10 Replication
+Chapter 9 Replication

-Replication is one of the key components of Double-Take Availability.
+Replication is one of the key components of Double-Take.
 This section contains the following replication topics.

-- Replication capabilities-Review this list to learn what Double-Take Availability supports for replication. - Replication sets-This section contains instructions for creating and using Double-Take Availability replication sets. - Starting replication-Since replication is one of the key components of Double-Take Availability, this topic includes instructions for starting replication. - Inserting tasks during replication-You can insert tasks to be processed inline with replication.
+- Replication capabilities on page 132-Review this list to learn what Double-Take supports for replication. - Replication sets on page 134-This section contains instructions for creating and using Double-Take replication sets. - Starting replication on page 148-Since replication is one of the key components of Double-Take, this topic includes instructions for starting replication. - Inserting tasks during replication on page 149-You can insert tasks to be processed inline with replication.